 Block Generation

-To reduce I/O operations and associated costs, Veeam Backup & Replication will automatically add 10 days to the immutability expiration date.
+To reduce I/O operations and associated costs, Veeam Backup & Replication will add several days to the immutability expiration date.
 This period is called Block Generation.
 You do not have to configure it, the Block Generation setting is applied automatically.

-For example, if you set your immutability period to 30 days, Veeam Backup & Replication will add 10 days to specific objects to reduce I/O operations with the storage over time.
-This will not change the retention and their effective immutability.
-It is a background optimization.
-Thus, if you need 30 days immutability period, set the period to 30 days.
+For example, if you set your immutability period to 30 days for your object storage repository, Veeam Backup & Replication will add 10 days to specific objects to reduce I/O operations with the data blocks over time.
+Thus, you will have immutability set for 30 days + 10 days of Block Generation set for data blocks in your object storage repositories.

 How Block Generation Works